 You will receive our next newsletter in your inbox soon.

-PowerDMS’s secure, cloud-based location saves organizations office and server space.
-Employees can access the policies they need by simply logging in on any mobile device.
+PowerDMS’s policy management system makes document management simple.
+Our secure, cloud-based location can save you office space and server space.
+With powerful search capabilities, employees can access the policies they need by simply logging in on any mobile device.

 PowerDMS gives administrators the complete history, customized privacy controls, and version control for every document.

-PowerDMS is a one-stop-shop for all of your organization’s policy management needs.
+PowerDMS is a one-stop shop for all of your policy management needs.
 Instead of spending hours digging through filing cabinets or organizing folders on a shared drive, administrators can use PowerDMS’s centralized, online location to manage, update, and distribute important documents.

-With PowerDMS, administrators can send out new or updated policies to employees with just the click of a button.
+With PowerDMS software, administrators can send out new or updated policies to employees with the click of a button.
 They can archive old versions of policies, making sure employees never see conflicting copies.

 PowerDMS allows employees to access the information they need on the go.
 It also simplifies the training process.
-Your organization can develop customized online training courses for employees to complete independently at their own pace.
+You can even develop customized online training courses for employees to go through at their own pace.

-With PowerDMS, administrators no longer need to organize policy update meetings.
+With PowerDMS software, administrators no longer need to organize policy update meetings.
 They can simply create a workflow to automatically send a document up the chain of command.

 Collaborators can view each other’s changes and notes and quickly agree on a final draft.
 Instead of having to chase down feedback, administrators can track who needs to sign off next.
 They can send reminders to make sure documents don’t get stuck in process.

 If you need a secure and reliable policy management system, learn how PowerDMS can help your organization.